Last Updated: August 7, 2026

 - Use insect repellent in the evenings and in greener or rural areas.

-- Choose travel insurance that covers the kind of transport or activities you actually plan to do.
+- Choose travel insurance that covers the kind of transport or activities you actually plan to do — scooter riding is often excluded from basic policies.

 - Do not treat monkey encounters as harmless tourist fun.

-If budgeting is part of your planning, the Thailand Trip Budget Calculator helps set more realistic expectations for transport, comfort, and pace — all of which affect how safe and smooth a trip feels in practice.
+If budgeting is part of your planning, the Thailand Trip Budget Calculator helps set realistic expectations for transport, comfort, and pace — all of which affect how safe and smooth a trip feels in practice.
+Travelers who underbudget often end up making riskier transport and accommodation decisions as a result.

-Many visitors never have a serious issue with Thai law, but misunderstandings do happen.
-Thailand is not difficult to navigate culturally when approached respectfully, yet it is not a place to treat local rules as loose suggestions.
+Many visitors never have a serious issue with Thai law, but misunderstandings do happen and they can be serious.
+Thailand is not difficult to navigate culturally when approached respectfully — but it is not a place to treat local rules as loose suggestions.
+This is an important part of any honest Thailand safety rating assessment.

 Drugs and controlled substances